ibm-cloud-docs/power-iaas/cli-release-notes.md

 New CLI version `v1.4.1` is available.
 The {{site.data.keyword.powerSys_notm}} CLI plug-in is available with the following features:

-**What's changed**
+What's changed

-* Security update with CLI plugin dependencies.
+:   * Security update with CLI plugin dependencies.

     * Fixed the [ibmcloud pi workspace action](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-workspace-action) command to use local context.